fieryhenry/Battle-Cats-Save-File-Editor/README.md

 To edit your save file first download u/1plus1equalswindow's save file editor https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

-Back up your save using BackupManagerEN.exe and rename the save file to save Replace the file named REPLACETHIS in my save editor with your save
+Back up your save using BackupManagerEN.exe

 Run my save editor
+Locate to your save a browse window shoul pop-up
 Do what you want with it and close it

 Place the edited save in the saves folder that u/1plus1equalswindow's editor made